The Horror from the Hills: Plot summary

-Roger Little was formerly a criminal investigator and now a mystic recluse who had even see mythos phenomena.
-He also relates a dream about Pompelo's destruction (the text here is taken almost verbatim from a Nov.1927 letter by Lovecraft to a Mr. Bernard Dwyer relating one of his dreams).
+Roger Little was formerly a criminal investigator and now a mystic recluse who had even seen Cthulhu Mythos phenomena.
+He also relates a dream about Pompelo's destruction (the text here is taken almost verbatim from a November 3,1927 letter by Lovecraft to Donald Wandrei relating one of his dreams).

 The trio now get a phone call from the museum that Chaugnar Faugn had left the museum, and is now roaming the streets of Manhattan.
 It was then that Roger Little, seeing the time has come to act, reveals his anti-entropy ray.
 The machine is indescribably complex and so are its motions when switched on.
 Algernon swore he saw a face appear in the whirling parts, just before a ray shot out and bathed the wall.
 Little shuts the ray off before the wall would have dissolved into its original components.

 Little explains that the ray reverses entropy, sends anything it hits "back through time" and he hopes that Chaugnar, bathed in the ray, will return to its original form and go back to where he came from, before entropy over earth's eons shaped him the way he is now.
 The machine is portable and so they intend to pursue Chaugnar.

-Chaugnar Faugn had attacked and mangled 5 people, Imhert thinks the machine is just an hypnotizer, and Algernon plays the ray on the wall until it dissolves to convince him otherwise.
+Chaugnar Faugn had attacked and mangled five people.
+Imbert thinks the machine is just an hypnotizer, and Algernon plays the ray on the wall until it dissolves to convince him otherwise.
 Apologizing to Little for damaging his apartment, the three set out to stop Chaugnar's rampage.

 Police reports of murders guide the trio to where Chaugnar Faugn had gone, to the New Jersey sea-coast.
 Chaugnar would have stood his ground and attacked them, but the ray proved painful and forced him to turn and run.
 A bathhouse, a turtle and sea shells vanished in the ray, and Chaugnar's geological ancientness alone enabled it to survive.
 They figure it would take 10–15 minutes for the ray to do its work on him.

 Chaugnar is unable to move fast enough, when his feet get caught in the shore mire, and the ray is played on him and the three endure its awful bellowing.
 Before their eyes, Chaugnar de-evolves and slowly, horribly disincarnates.
 Chaugnar, after many transformations, reverts to a mantle of glowing slime, and finally fades away.
-Chaugnar, now an expanding force in the sky, reappears and tries to grab the three who hurt it so, but then vanishes, The dawn comes.
+Chaugnar, now an expanding force in the sky, reappears and tries to grab the three who hurt it so, but then vanishes.
+The dawn comes.

-At the same time, Chaugnar's 5 brothers also have vanished in the Pyrenees before they could do any further havoc, leaving but 5 pools of rotten slime.
+At the same time, Chaugnar's five brothers also have vanished in the Pyrenees before they could do any further havoc, leaving but five pools of black slime.
 This meant that Chaugnar and his brothers were actually connected hyper-dimensionally.
 Though Chaugnar is now gone, Little ponders the possibility that he may someday, after ages, return to ravage again.